Your privacy is important to us.

 Actual rating will vary with options, driving conditions, habits and vehicle condition.

-The standard features of the Subaru Forester 2.5i include 2.5L H-4 170hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, driver knee airbag, airbag occupancy sensor, air conditioning, 17" steel wheels, cruise control, ABS and driveline traction control, all-wheel drive.
+The standard features of the Subaru WRX Base include 2.0L H-4 268hp intercooled turbo engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, driver knee airbag, airbag occupancy sensor, automatic air conditioning, 17" aluminum wheels, cruise control, ABS and driveline traction control, all-wheel drive.

-Sam Moses contributed to this review, with staff reports by The Car Connection.
+Sam Moses contributed to this review, with staff reports from The Car Connection.